On the number of fuzzy subgroups of symmetric group $ S_5 $: Abstract

 \section{Abstract}

 This article computes the number of fuzzy subgroups of symmetric group $ S_{5 }$ .
-First, an equivalence relation on the set of all fuzzy subgroups of a group G is defined.Without any equivalence relation on fuzzy subgroups of group G, the number of fuzzy subgroups is infinite, even for the trivial group.\\ The\emph{ Inclusion-Exclusion principle} is used to determine the number of distinct fuzzy subgroups of \textbf{ symmetric group} $ S_{5} $ .
+The\emph{ Inclusion-Exclusion principle} is used to determine the number of distinct fuzzy subgroups of \textbf{ symmetric group} $ S_{5} $ .
 Some inequalities satisfied by this number are also established for $ n \geq 5 $